Pakistan Marines

-In the Pakistani military leadership structure, the Marines are the expeditionary and amphibious branch within the Navy, often working closely with the Pakistan Army for training, executing expeditionary operations and logistics purposes.
+In the Pakistani military leadership structure, the Marines are the coastal defence and amphibious infantry branch within the Navy, often working closely with the Pakistan Army for training, executing expeditionary operations and logistics purposes.

 Initially established and commissioned on 1 June 1971 in East-Pakistan, to assist Pakistan Army in riverine warfare.
 GHQ employed this infant force in successfully evacuating Pakistan Army units from encirclement by Indian Army.
 They were headquartered in PNS Bakhtiar and PNS Titumir to oversee the tactical riverine /waterborne operations.
 This small but valiant force soon started to make significant impact on retrograde waterborne operations of Pakistan and saved many lives.
 Post war scenario led to their decommissioning in 1974 due to no riverine area of operations left with Pakistan that time.

 On 25 November 1990, the Marines were re-organized and recommissioned under Cdr.
 Obaidullah–since then they have been a component of the Navy, conducting expeditionary operations with the special forces of army and the navy.
 The Marines are primarily tasked with quick response and marine reconnaissance objectives to guard the coastal and amphibious regions of the country, and receives training at the School of Infantry and Tactics by the Pakistan Army's instructors.

 In 2010, Marines, in close co-ordination with the Pakistan Army, Navy, and Air Force, were working around the clock to rescue villagers trapped by the country's worst deluge in 80 years.